 Reading between the lines, it appears Bioarc had plans to work on tropical germplasm in Thailand.
 If so, given the current Thai government’s intent, those could be up in the air.

 Cautionary tales abound for situations such as this.
 Beyond cannabis, there are all-too-many cases of germplasm collections held by breeders or big agribusinesses being left to rot.
-Breeders retire or management decides the projects are not sufficiently profitable, and everything is lost.
+Breeders retire or die or management decides the projects are not sufficiently profitable, and everything is lost.

 According to Dr. Reggie Gaudino, a molecular geneticist who specialises in plant phytochemistry, the key reason for this difference is that decades of breeding single-mindedly for high levels of THC have narrowed the resin profile of modern hybrids.

-Ever-increasing percentages of THC not only make for a flawed and very constricting definition of potency, they come at the expense of all other components of cannabis resin – terpenoids and non-terpenoids.
+Ever-increasing percentages of THC not only make for a flawed constricting, and inaccurate definition of potency, they come at the expense of all other components of cannabis resin – terpenoids and non-terpenoids.
 In other words, boosting THC has forced out or diminished thousands of phytochemicals in cannabis that we know little or nothing about, but which are very likely involved in imparting this plant’s more desirable effects.

 In Europe and America, there’s a refrain you’ll hear time and again from aficionados and former tokers alike: bud these days just isn’t the same as the old-school cannabis they used to love – the cannabis that got them into toking in the first place.
 All agree that what’s changed most critically is the buzz.
-Modern stuff might look good in a plastic bag but too often doesn’t get you high so much as leave you feeling blearily flat, often from the outset.
+Modern stuff might look good in a plastic bag but too often doesn’t get you high so much as leave you feeling blearily flat, wrong right from the outset.
 This is why, when commercial indoor production boomed in Europe around the turn of the millennium and imports of traditional cannabis dried up, many folks just gave up on cannabis altogether – not because cannabis got stronger, as is so often claimed, but because it stopped feeling good.

 Get into is this topic with connoisseurs from the States and soon enough you’ll hear a name that’s come to signify everything that’s lacking about North American strains: Cookies.
-The brand has become a byword for weed that’s bone-dull, its product so generically generic that it’s won for itself a meme-like status in US cannabis discourse – the shorthand for pot that’s missing every essential quality that you need from pot.
+The Cookies brand has become a byword for weed that’s bone-dull, its product so generically generic that it’s won for itself a meme-like status in US cannabis discourse – the shorthand for pot that’s missing every essential quality that you need from pot.

 The alternative is what shines through when you experience good heirlooms and landraces: a high that’s all positivity.
 Really, it’s as simple as that.
 Old-school herb is feel-good herb.